 At the intersection of South Broadway and Virginia Avenue/Red Mile Road, left turn phases are permitted and protected at all times of day.
 Actuated-coordinated signal control is used here, and its cycle length is set at 180 seconds for both peak hours.
 The walk time for the intersection's pedestrian crossing signals is five seconds for north and southbound travel and seven seconds for east and westbound travel.
-Consequently, the Flash Don't Walk phase lasts 18 seconds for crossings in both directions (east and west) and 15 seconds for crossings in both directions (north and south).
+Consequently, the Flash Don't Walk phase lasts 18 seconds for crossings in both directions (north and south).